apache/netbeans/java/java.lsp.server/vscode/README.md

     subprojects etc.
 4. Or simply create a new Java class file with `public static void main(String[] args)` method in opened folder and start coding, compiling, debugging.
 Works on JDK 8 and newer.

+## Proxy Issues
+When running this extension on GraalVM, as its runtime JDK, behind proxy it requires GraalVM JavaScript (Graal.JS) component installed to perform automatic proxy resolution.
+Either install Graal.JS using GraalVM VSCode extension available on Marketplace or invoke `gu install js` for GraalVM used by VSCode.

 ## Supported Actions
 * __Java: New Project...__ allows creation of new Maven or Gradle project